karttur/geoimagine/_posts/2018/2018-10-15-blog-setup-dblink.markdown

 - managelandsat
 - managesmap

-These roles are given their rights using an xml file, and the process [<span class='package'>grant</span>](../../subprocess/subproc-grant/).
-The actual running of the process and setting up of the roles is covered in the next post, this post only describes how to define the roles in the xml file and the <span class='file'>.netrc</span> file used for storing the passwords associated with each role.
+The actual running of the process and setting up of the roles is covered in the [next](../blog-setup-db/) post.
+This post only describes how to define the roles in the xml file and the <span class='file'>.netrc</span> file used for storing the passwords associated with each role.

 ### Defining roles

-The xml file that defines the database roles is included in the [<span class='package'>setup_db</span>](../../package/package-setup_db/) package under the path <span class='file'>doc/xmlsql/general_grant_v80_sql.xml</span>.
+The xml file that defines the database roles is included in the [<span class='package'>setup_db</span>](../../package/package-setup_db/) package under the path [<span class='file'>doc/xmlsql/general_grant_v80_sql.xml</span>](../../../geoimagine-setup-db/doc/xmlsql/).
 You need to edit this file and set your own passwords for each role.
 If you want to change the principal system solution with one role for each schema, say to a single role dealing with everything, you can do that by giving all the rights to the same role.
 And then also give this role as the "HOST" in each of the modules under in the package [<span class='package'>postgresdb</span>](../../package/package-postgresdb/).

+Note that the process <span class='package'>grant</span> is not definied in the databasem, but a stand alone process and can only be run from the package [<span class='package'>setup_db</span>](../../package/package-setup_db/).

 <button id= "toggleTGrant" onclick="hiddencode('grant')">Hide/Show grant.xml</button>